Pre-Conference Training Workshop

 Marusca De Castris

-Professor of Economic Statistics and Methods for Policy Evaluation in Roma Tre University
+Professor of Economic Statistics and Methods for Policy Evaluation at Roma Tre University

 Roma Tre University